magnusgrande/magnusgrande.github.io/_projects/portfolio.md

   Much like a resumé, I doubt this will ever be truly finished.
 The plan is to keep it updated with new projects and experiences as I go along.
 I also hope to keep it updated with new features and improvements as I learn more about web development and design.<br><br>

   The portfolio is built using Jekyll, a static site generator, and is hosted on GitHub Pages.
-The template used is called WhatATheme, by TheDevsLot, and can be found linked at the bottom of any page on the site.<br><br>
+The template used is called WhatATheme, was created and shared by TheDevsLot, and can be found linked at the bottom of any page on the site.<br><br>

   Notable changes from the original template include:
     <li>Project pages for each individual project, custom made to suit my needs, with the current status of the project on the left, and a longer description on the right.</li>